The Florida Communities Trust has a five-member governing

 former elected county official.

-Self fills the required appointment of a former elected municipal
+Mr. Jones fills the required appointment of a representative of the development community.

 State Lands Home